louannl/meal-planner-api/README.md

   ```sh
   npm install
   ```
-3. Copy .env.example and rename it to .env.
-Enter your database details in `.env`.
+3. Copy .env.example and rename it to .env - Enter your postgres database details in `.env`.
 E.g.
   ```
   DATABASE_HOST=localhost
   ```
-4. Migrate the Database by running:
+4. Migrate and seed the Database by running:
   ```sh
   db-migrate up
   ```